 Even if you have no intention of strategically getting into debt, you may need to do so later.
 You may need a credit card at some point for convenience.
 For that reason, you need to ensure you have a positive credit report.
 It determines many things.
 These include:

 1. Loan quantum

-Loan quantum refers to the principal amount of money that a lending facility is willing to lend you.
+Loan quantum refers to the principal amount of money that a loan facility is willing to offer you.
 If you have a credit score, you may only qualify for a small loan.
 Your credit card limit may be lower.
 That’s because a financial institution may consider giving you a big loan as too much of a risk.

 2. Your employability

 Some employers in Singapore could ask to see your credit report first before they hire you.
 Having a poor report may cause you to lose your dream job.
 This is quite likely to happen if you want to work within the finance industry.